Nashville Special Needs Dentistry

 Common Oral Conditions Found & Treated in Special Needs Patients

 Found often hereditarily in patients or those with developmental disabilities, malocclusion is the misalignment or crowding of teeth.
-This may happen when the upper and lower jaw are offset or askew (e.g. overbite, underbite, crossbite).
+This happens when the upper and lower jaw are offset or askew (e.g. overbite, underbite, crossbite).
 Patients with a cleft lip or palate may also be prone to malocclusion.
 It is best to correct a malocclusion early on.
 Braces or other orthodontic appliances, teeth extractions, or surgery depending on the severity can treat a malocclusion.

 Patients with growth instability or disorders frequently have hurried or delayed tooth eruptions.
 Particularly children with Down syndrome may have up to 2-year delays in tooth eruptions.
 Genetics and other factors like jaw growth help to determine when teeth will erupt.